JoseBambora/JoseBambora/README.md

 ## About me

-My name is José Carvalho, I am portuguese and I am 23 years old.
-Currently I am finishing master's degree for software engineering at University of Minho in Portugal and working at OmniumAI.
+My name is José Carvalho, I am Portuguese, and I am 23 years old.

+I have a master's degree in Software Engineering from the University of Minho, completed in November 2025, focused on AI and software development.

-I have lived my entire life in Braga and I really enjoy building software, specially AI and web development.
+Currently, I am working at OmniumAI.
+I have lived my entire life in Braga, and I really enjoy building software.

 ## Career